 The Honourable Graham Russell Barr, QC practised at the New South Wales Bar, including as a Deputy Senior Crown Prosecutor and Deputy Crown Advocate, until his appointment as Judge of the Supreme Court of NSW.
 Following his retirement from that office in 2009, he was appointed as Acting Judge from time to time.
 Justice Barr was appointed Inspector of the New South Wales Crime Commission in April 2013.
-Justice Barr was appointed as a Judicial Member of the SPA on 17 December 2014.
+Justice Barr was first appointed as a Judicial Member of the SPA on 17 December 2014.

 The Honourable Peter Hall QC was appointed as Queens Council in 1992, practicing at the New South Wales Bar from 1974 to 2005 in both trial and appellant proceedings.
-In 2005, he was appointed to the Supreme Court as a Judge in the Common Law division, and subsequently sat in the Equity Division, Criminal Trial Division and Court of Criminal Appeal.
+In 2005, he was appointed to the Supreme Court as a Judge in the Common Law division and subsequently sat in the Equity Division, Criminal Trial Division and Court of Criminal Appeal.
 Justice Hall has assisted counsel and been lead counsel in Royal Commissions, Special Commissions of Inquiry and Statutory Inquiries while also being both Senior Counsel and an Assistant Commissioner for the Independent Commission Against Corruption.
-Justice Hall has written two books and is in the process of publishing the Second Edition of Investigating Corruption and Misconduct in Public Office: Powers and Procedures of Commissions of Inquiry.
-Justice Hall was appointed as a Judicial Member of the SPA on 23 November 2016.
+Justice Hall has written widely and published several texts, including Unconscionable contracts and economic duress in 1985 and most recently Investigating corruption and misconduct in public office: Commissions of inquiry - powers and procedures.
+Justice Hall was appointed as a Judicial Member of the SPA on 23 November 2016 and resigned in August 2017 after being appointed as the Chief Commissioner to the Independent Commission Against Corruption.